Read what our writers around the world are saying about climate change.

 Here's something we dont see so much of in New Zealand.
 Leonardo DiCaprio suggested to art collectors on Monday to bid at an environmental charity auction in New York as if the planet's fate “depends on us” - and the auction raised more than $33 million The 11th Hour ... keep reading

-Written by Celsias last month, about Art & Culture, Celebrities, Charity, Climate Change, Environment & Wildlife, Finance & Money
+Written by Celsias in May, about Art & Culture, Celebrities, Charity, Climate Change, Environment & Wildlife, Finance & Money

 Leading New Zealand artist, Dick Frizzell and legendary poet Sam Hunt have teamed up to create the first in a series of artists’ prints to raise funds for the proposed National Whale Centre in Marlborough.
 The brainchild of the Centre’s project director, Luit Bieringa, the first limited edition print ... keep reading